sachapan/sachapan.github.io/docs/index.md

 # sachapan's place

-Wheren vi and git are in a committed relationship.
+Wherein vim and git are in a committed relationship.